Kotti/Kotti/README.rst

 Thanks
 ======

-Kotti is proud to be sponsored by the `University of Coimbra`_.
+Kotti thanks the `University of Coimbra`_ for their involvement and support.

 .. _web content management system: http://en.wikipedia.org/wiki/Web_content_management_system